ftoyarzun/AI4AO/README.md

 - params_exp : file containing the experimental parameters for atmosphere, loop, WFS and training
 - PhaseDataset : function to create the dataset according to the exp. parameters
-- Propagator.py : original code from Franscisco
+- Propagator.py : original code from Francisco
 - TorchPropagator.py : translation to torch of the numpy functions
 - Train.py : training of the end2end pipeline